Annolu/Ricettario/src/pages/focaccia/index.md

 The dough with the dry yeast will rise a lot more quickly compared to the sourdough version, 3-4 hours compared to up to 8-9.
 The dough should get double in size at the end.

-Once the dough is nice and bubbly, delicately cut and shape into 5-6 bread rolls and dust with flour.
+Once the dough is nice and bubbly, tip on an oven tray and spread a little, delicately.
+Wait a few minutes and spread again.
+The dough is usually pretty elastic and it can take a few rounds of spreading before the whole tray is covered.
+Sprinkle some water and a few spoonfulls of extra virgin olive oil on the dough.
+With oily fingertips, press a series of dimples all over the focaccia - ideally these should get filled with the oil.
+Sprinkle a generous amount of salt flakes on the surface.
 Bake in the oven at 230 degrees for about 15 minutes.